How to Trade with an RSI Indicator

 First, the average gains and losses are calculated over a number of periods being studied:

-Average gain = Sum of all positive price movements over last n periods/number of positive movements in last n periods.
+- Average gain = Sum of all positive price movements over the last n periods/number of positive movements in last n periods.

 Next, the two are compared by dividing the average gain by the average loss: